f5devcentral/f5-agility-labs-xc/docs/class7/module1/task2.rst

    |module1-cline-demo-app-act-3-task-completed|

-   *What to notice:*
-   - The app is functional but intentionally simple.
-   - No security controls are present yet.
-   - This is *exactly* what we want at this stage.

 Run and Test the Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-6. Run the Flask application.
+1. Run the Flask application.

    On a new terminal window within VS Code serve start the application using the command below.